bulwark-crypto/bulwark-wp/source/10_chapter_5.md

 Table: PoS Period Block Reward Specifications \label{ref_c_table}

-\textit{During the PoS phase, the divide between staking rewards and masternodes will be decided by the SeeSaw mechanic described in chapter 6.7.}
+\textit{Between blocks 182,701 and 200,000, the divide between staking rewards and masternodes will be decided by the SeeSaw mechanic described in chapter 6.7.}

 \newpage